ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/sending-a-message-to-a-service.md

         Doctor[]|http:ClientError resp = queryDoctorEP->/[category];
         ```

     - Use the `is` check to decide the response based on the response to the client call.
 If the client call was successful and the respond payload was an array of `Doctor` records (as expected), then directly return the array from the resource.

-If the request fails, send an `http:NotFound` response if the client call failed with a `4xx` status code or send an `http:InternalServerError` response for other failures.
+    - If the request fails, send an `http:NotFound` response if the client call failed with a `4xx` status code or send an `http:InternalServerError` response for other failures.

         ```ballerina
-        log:printInfo("Retrieving information", specialization = category);

-        Doctor[]|http:ClientError resp = queryDoctorEP->/[category];
-        if resp is Doctor[] {
-            return resp;
-        }

-        log:printError("Retrieving doctor information failed", resp);
         if resp is http:ClientRequestError {
             return <http:NotFound> {body: string `category not found: ${category}`};
         }